The Dome of the Rock

 - To foster a sense of community amongst ‘late-antique’ scholars and graduates, and to encourage links across disciplines, primarily through the special lectures and colloquia, at which speakers are encouraged to present their work in a manner that reaches beyond their own disciplinary boundaries.

 Structure and Organization of the Centre

-The Centre is managed by a committee, chaired by Bryan Ward-Perkins, whose members are chosen to represent different faculties and the various broad areas of Late Antiquity: Mark Edwards (Theology: history of Christianity), Jaś Elsner (Classics: late-antique art history), Helena Hamerow (Archaeology: of the post-Roman West), Martin Goodman (Oriental Studies: Jewish studies), Robert Hoyland (Oriental Studies: early Islam), Neil McLynn (Classics: late-antique history), Bryan Ward-Perkins (History: late and post-Roman West).
+The Centre is managed by a committee, chaired by Bryan Ward-Perkins, whose members are chosen to represent different faculties and the various broad areas of Late Antiquity: Mark Edwards (Theology: history of Christianity), Jaś Elsner (Classics: late-antique art history), Helena Hamerow (Archaeology: Archaeology of the post-Roman West), Martin Goodman (Oriental Studies: Jewish studies), Neil McLynn (Classics: late-antique history), Nicolai Sinai (Oriental Studies: early Islam), and Bryan Ward-Perkins (History: late and post-Roman West).
 All invitations to speakers, and all grants, are agreed by circulation electronically to all committee members.

 Please contact a member of the Committee if you have an idea or firm suggestion for an event or special lecture in Oxford.
 OCLA can also help fund and publicise academic events that are autonomously organized.
 See Available Grants.

 The Committee meets at the end of each academic year to review the year’s activities, to scrutinise and approve the Centre’s accounts, to discuss broader policy, and to discuss possible invitees for the following year.

 The Centre’s web-site (hosted by the History Faculty) and mailings are managed by Stephanie Jenkins.